Can People in Recovery Use CBD?

 CBD Could Stop The Cycle of Environmental Cues

-Recovering addicts often struggle with cravings, which may be brought on by environmental cues.
-But a clinical trial in the U.S. National Library of Medicine found that CBD can reduce or eliminate cravings and anxiety in recovering addicts brought on by cues.
-The study found that CBD use reduced scores for craving and anxiety and continued even a week after completing CBD dosage.
+Recovering addicts often struggle with cravings, which environmental cues may bring on.
+However, a clinical trial in the U.S. National Library of Medicine found that CBD can reduce or eliminate cravings and anxiety in recovering addicts brought on by cues.
+The study found that CBD use reduced scores for craving and anxiety and continued even a week after completing the CBD dosage.

 Another study found CBD can work similarly for alcohol recovery.
-The research review found that CBD can be helpful in reducing stress and cues that can trigger alcohol abuse, and it can help with impulses and withdrawal.
+The research review found that CBD can help reduce stress and cues that can trigger alcohol abuse, and it can help with impulses and withdrawal.

 CBD Support For Pain and Anxiety

 CBD can also offer support for the anxiety that comes along with addiction.
-Anxiety over substance use can trigger relapses, but CBD can offer relief for anxiety, according to research published in Neuropsychopharmacology.
-The research specifically suggests CBD as an anti-anxiety treatment for addiction recovery patients.
+Anxiety over substance use can trigger relapses, but CBD can provide relief for anxiety, according to research published in Neuropsychopharmacology.
+The study explicitly suggests CBD as an anti-anxiety treatment for addiction recovery patients.

 If you struggle with addiction, CBD might be a solution.
-Research suggests it is helpful for avoiding relapses and can offer the support you may need for pain relief or anxiety.
-CBD itself has little risk of addiction, and a good safety profile, so it’s worthwhile to consider CBD with your doctor as part of your overall treatment plan.
+Research suggests it helps avoid relapses and can offer the support you may need for pain relief or anxiety.
+CBD itself has little risk of addiction and a good safety profile, so it’s worthwhile to consider CBD with your doctor as part of your overall treatment plan.

 Amelia Noble is a researcher with the CBD Awareness Project.
 When she’s not working, you can find her playing board games.